Persistent carbene: New examples and new theory

 Bis(diisopropylamino) carbene, the first acyclic stable carbene.

 In 1995, Arduengo's group obtained a carbene derivative of dihydroimidazol-2-ylidene, proving that stability did not arise from the aromaticity of the conjugated imidazole backbone.
 The following year, the first acyclic persistent carbene demonstrated that stability did not require even cyclicity.

 Unhindered derivatives of the hydrogenated and acyclic carbenes dimerize over time, but proved key to resolving the electronic structure.

 Acyclic carbenes are flexible and bonds to the carbenic atom admit rotation.
 But bond rotation in the compound appeared hindered, suggesting that they did indeed have a double bond character.

 Subsequent research has focused on expanding the array of heteroatoms stabilizing the ylide.

 Most persistent carbenes are stabilized by two flanking nitrogen centers.
 The outliers include an aminothiocarbene and an aminooxycarbene (3D)... ...and room-temperature-stable bis(diisopropylamino)cyclopropenylidene, in which the amines are connected through vinylogy.
 In 2000, Bertrand obtained a moderately stable (amino)(aryl)carbene with only one heteroatom adjacent to the carbenic atom.

 Classes of stable carbenes

 Stable carbenes rely on adjacent heteroatoms to stabilize the "carbenic" carbon.
 Stable carbenes can be usefully categorized by the number of such atoms that are nitrogen.

-Carbenes with sulfur, oxygen, or other chalcogens at both α locations are expected to dissociate into an alkyne (R^{1}C≡CR^{2}) and a carbon dichalcogenide (X^{1}=C=X^{2}).
+Carbenes that formally derive from imidazol-2-ylidenes by substitution of sulfur, oxygen, or other chalcogens for both α-nitrogens are expected to be unstable, as they have the potential to dissociate into an alkyne (R^{1}C≡CR^{2}) and a carbon dichalcogenide (X^{1}=C=X^{2}).
 Evidence for the reverse process exists: carbon disulfide (CS_{2}) reacts with electron-deficient acetylene derivatives to conjecturally give transient 1,3-dithiolium carbenes (i.e. where X^{1} = X^{2} = S), which then dimerise to tetrathiafulvene derivatives.